How to Turn Mounds of Data into Usable, Meaningful Insights (2022 Guide)

 A measurable hypothesis consists of 3 parts:

-Here’s a real example coming from a Convert partner:
+Here’s a real-life case study coming from a Convert partner, SplitBase:

-Observation: From analytics data, we observed a high bounce rate on our flagship product’s page.
-We also carried out surveys, polls, and usability research and found out that users didn’t understand the value of our product and trust it.
+Observation: One of SplitBase’s clients faced a challenge with a high bounce rate on their flagship product’s page.
+They carried out surveys, polls, and usability research and found out that users didn’t understand the value of our product and trust it.
 Also, most visitors didn’t scroll further down the page.

-Execution: We want to add better copy to the fold area to retain more page visitors, address the trust issues, and boost conversions on the page.
+Execution: To tackle these issues, they wanted to add better copy to the fold area to retain more page visitors, address the trust issues, and boost conversions on the page.

 This example is an actual hypothesis that led to impressive results.
-For more details about the experiments, check out the first actionable insight example below.
+More on this experiment below.

 10. Prepare to Experiment

-There are hundreds of tools that take us through these steps.
-But Convert ties them all together at the end and brings us to our ultimate goal — actionable insights.
+There are dozens of tools that can take you through these steps.
+Convert uniquely integrates them, leading you to the ultimate objective — actionable insights.

 Going Beyond Insights: How to Turn Insights into a Strategy